-This will be the person contacted for all business relative to the application.
+^{} This will be the person contacted for all business relative to the application.

-Page 2 of 14

-Lee County Comprehensive Plan Amendment

-Application Form (06/06)

-C:\Documents and Settings\amsalcedo\Local Settings\Temporary Internet Files\OLK34C9\12-18-2007

-CompPlanAmendmentApp1.doc

 II.
-REQUESTED CHANGE (Please see Item 1 for Fee Schedule) A. TYPE: (Check appropriate type) Text Amendment Future Land Use Map Series Amendment (Maps 1 thru 21) List Number(s) of Map(s) to be amended B. SUMMARY OF REQUEST (Brief explanation): The Southwest Florida International Airport completed a Lee Plan amendment which adopted the Airport Master Plan into the Lee Plan to excuse the Airport from continuing Development of Regional Impact (DRI) requirements.
+REQUESTED CHANGE (Please see Item 1 for Fee Schedule) A. TYPE: (Check appropriate type) Text Amendment (Maps 1 thru 21) List Number(s) of Map(s) to be amended

+B. SUMMARY OF REQUEST (Brief explanation):

+The Southwest Florida International Airport completed a Lee Plan amendment which adopted the Airport Master Plan into the Lee Plan to excuse the Airport from continuing Development of Regional Impact (DRI) requirements.
 The Lee County Board of County Commissioners adopted amendment CPA2003-02 (Airport Master Plan) which was approved during the County's 2003 special amendment cycle and also approved by Ordinance No. 04-16 on September 4, 2004.
 Included as part of the Lee Plan amendment was Table 5 which summarizes the existing and proposed development at the Southwest Florida International Airport that was identified within the Airport Master Plan Update Report.

-The Port Authority's request is to amend Table 5 to add a general category of use for "Commercial and Service."
+- 1. The Port Authority's request is to generally update and re-title Table 5 as Table 5a to incorporate the following changes: - Add a general category of use for "Commercial and Service."
 The only specific use being requested at this time under this new category would be "Animal Kennel and Clinic" intended to board and care for pets of the traveling public using the airport.
-Allowance for this use would provide a service to the traveling public and would also create an additional source of revenue to support the airport.
-Through coordination efforts with County staff, it was determined that this additional future use would be considered in the airport's non-aviation as depicted on Lee Plan Map 3F.
-No change is being proposed to Map 3F. Ш I. PROPERTY SIZE AND LOCATION OF AFFECTED PROPERTY (for amendments affecting development potential of property) A. Property Location: Please refer to attached Exhibit III.A.1 Location Map 1.
-Site Address: 11000 Terminal Access Road, Fort Myers, FL 33913-8899 STRAP(s): See attached Exhibit III.A.2 - STRAPs B. Property Information Total Acreage of Property: 6,366.479± acres (total Airport site)
+Allowance for this use would provide a service to the traveling public and would also create an additional source of revenue to support the airport. - Amend "Non-aviation Uses" to increase the amount of approved office space by incorporating two conversion options reducing either the previously approved "Light Manufacturing/Assembly" or the "Warehouse/Distribution" land uses: - Reformat Table 5 to show "Existing" as year 2008 and future year "2020;" - Add several additional 2003 existing facilities, previously omitted; - Aviation-related Land Uses -- Delete several completed projects and update several future expansion projects anticipated by year 2020; - 2.
+No change is being proposed to Lee Plan Map 3F.

+III.
+PROPERTY SIZE AND LOCATION OF AFFECTED PROPERTY (for amendments affecting development potential of property)

+A. Property Location: Please refer to attached Exhibit III.A.1 Location Map

+15153 1.
+Site Address: 11000 Terminal Access Road, Fort Myers, FL 33913-8899

-14143 Lee County Comprehensive Plan Amendment Application Form (06/06)
+Lee County Comprehensive Plan Amendment Application Form (06/06) Page 3 of 14